-At the end of each insurance period, we’ll automatically increase the amount your home building and/or home contents are insured for – to help keep pace with rising costs.
+At the end of each insurance period, we’ll automatically increase the amount your home and/or contents are insured for – to help keep pace with rising costs.

 When you receive your annual insurance renewal offer, you’ll notice your premium has been adjusted to reflect the higher sum insured.

 For example, if your house was insured for $500K and we increased it to $550K but you declined the increase, your sum insured would remain unchanged at $500K.